 Image 3.
 A letter of January 1642 from Charles I to Pembroke College survives demanding the surrender of all the college’s plate:

-We do hereby desire that you will send unto us all such place of what kind soever which belongs to your College, promising you to see the same justly repaid unto you after the rate of 5s the ounce for white and 5s 6d for gilt plate as soon as God shall enable us.
+We do hereby desire that you will send unto us all such plate of what kind soever which belongs to your College, promising you to see the same justly repaid unto you after the rate of 5s the ounce for white and 5s 6d for gilt plate as soon as God shall enable us.

 As the wars dragged on and such supplies were exhausted, other remedies were necessary.
-In 1643, the kind needed £2,390 (around £300,000 in today’s money) to improve the fortifications of the city and to buy weapons for its defence.
-Food stores were also needed to be accumulated in preparation for a siege, and the cost of maintaining the Oxford garrison had grown to £450 per month (the equivalent of £50,000 today).
+In 1643, the king needed £2,390 (around £300,000 in today’s money) to improve the fortifications of the city and to buy weapons for its defence.
+Food stores also needed to be accumulated in preparation for a siege, and the cost of maintaining the Oxford garrison had grown to £450 per month (the equivalent of £50,000 today).
 Citizens were allowed to contribute labour instead of money, for instance in digging the elaborate ditches and ramparts which surrounded the city; but policing the effort and enforcing compliance proved difficult.